There is plenty of scope for you to volunteer, whether as a lawyer or non-lawyer.

 From time to time we circulate a call for volunteers to assist with a particular project.
 Alternatively we may contact a specific member or supporter who has expertise in the relevant area.
 We might also invite members and supporters to send letters on particular issues.

-A Message from Jonathan Turner, our Chief Executive
+A Message from Jonathan Turner, our Executive Director

 We combat anti-semitism and assist victims of anti-semitism.
 We need more lawyers and non-lawyers to volunteer to help us with our important work.